willemlarsen/rubytodo/readme.md

 A tiny bit of code that allows you to add tasks to a list of to-dos, and mark them as done.

+Inspired by the curriculum at learnhowtoprogram.com.
 My name is Willem Larsen - enjoy playing with this!

 The MIT License (MIT)